codam-coding-college/spark-sessions/minishell/SparkSession - minishell - mod.md

     > processes are identified by their unique process IDs (which is recycled after a process terminates).
     > the two main system calls to create a process are fork and exec.

-A process is its own separate entity with its own defined memory space.
+A process is its own separate entity with its own defined **memory space**.
 This memory space is what is duplicated by `fork` and rewritten by `exec`, which we'll get to in a bit.
     Here's a diagram showing how this memory is divided:
     ![process memory](https://i.imgur.com/nxmmQl3.png)